charlieargue/multi-cart/NEW-README.md

 #### Additional Notes

-The whole build and test and deployment process for both the FE and BE takes under 20 minutes, and needless to say has a lot of room for improvement (see notes below for some).
+The whole build and test and deployment process for both the FE and BE takes under 20 minutes, and needless to say has a lot of room for improvement (see caveats below).
 But for my purposes, as the sole developer of a server-less API that I could switch over to a mocked-API for rapid UI development ... this worked really, really well!
 And I image with a team of developers, who could at anytime do the same, this would work very well also -- of course with some additional changes and upgrades.